nnethercote/counts/README.md

 # Typical uses

-This technique is often useful when you already know something -- e.g. a general-purpose profiler showed that a particular function is hot -- but you want to know more.
+`counts` is often useful when you already know something — e.g. a general-purpose profiler showed that a particular function is hot — but you want to know more.

 - Exactly how many times are paths X, Y and Z executed?
 For example, how often